In 2019, it’s easier than ever before for anyone to start a blog and make it profitable.

 As I mentioned in the introduction, starting and maintaining an average sized blog will cost between $0 and $60 a year.

-So yes, you can start your blog for absolutely nothing, however–as with most things in life–just because you can doesn’t mean that you should.
+So yes, you can start your blog for nothing.
+However, as with most things in life, just because you can doesn’t mean you should.

 Let me explain…

 Yes, you can create a blog for free on many different platforms, such as: